Buying a new computer

 certainly don't need to worry about getting the very latest model.

-Processor speeds and hard drive sizes are
+Processor speeds and drive sizes are

 virtually irrelevant if you'll do nothing but Web browsing and sending